david-zwicker/video-analysis/projects/mouse_burrows/documentation/statistics.md

     first frame and is now below ground in the last frame.
 * `time_burrow_grew`: The total time during which the burrow grew.
 This is a proxy for burrowing activity.
+* `fraction_burrow_grew`: The associated fraction of the time during which the burrow grew.
 * `time_at_burrow_end`: The total time the mouse spent at the end of a burrow.
     This is a proxy for the time the mouse spent burrowing.
+* `fraction_at_burrow_end`: The associated fraction of the time the mouse spent at the end of a burrow.
 * `time_spent_moving`: The total time the mouse spent moving around during the analysis period.
 The mouse is said to be moving if its speed is above a threshold value.
+* `fraction_spent_moving`: The associated fraction of the time the mouse spent moving around.
 * `mouse_speed_mean`: The mean speed of the mouse during the analysis period.
     Here, we assume a speed of zero for periods where we could not detect the mouse.